Distinguished lecturers

 Faculty of Transport and Traffic Sciences (Croatia)

-Marko Ševrović works as an Assistant Professor on the position of Head of the Department of Transport Planning at the Faculty of Transport and Traffic Sciences, University of Zagreb (Croatia), where, besides teaching in the field of traffic flow theory, public transport planning, transport infrastructure design and CAD, he continued to do research on GNSS related applications in transport.
-In September 2018 he became a part-time employee of the European Institute of Road Assessment (EIRA) based in Slovenia, on the position of a road safety expert.
-In 2011 he became an associate of the Royal Institute of Navigation.
-He is a member of the Organizational Committee of the Baška GNSS Conference International.
+Marko Ševrović works as an Associate Professor on the position of Head of the Department of Transport Planning at the Faculty of Transport and Traffic Sciences, University of Zagreb (Croatia), where, besides teaching in the field of traffic flow theory, public transport planning, transport infrastructure design and CAD, he continued to do research on GNSS related applications in transport.
+In September 2018 he became part-time employee of the European Institute of Road Assessment (EIRA) based in Slovenia, on the position of a road safety expert.
+In 2011 he became associate of the Royal Institute of Navigation.
+He is a member of Organizational committee of the Baška GNSS Conference International.
 From 2012 he is a member of the Croatian chamber of Engineers of Transport and Traffic Technology, Chartered engineer (Road Transport).
-He is an expert member of EuroRAP (European Road Assessment Programme) and a Certified Road Safety Auditor.
-In the last fifteen years he conducted and participated in more than 120 national and international professional and scientific projects in the field of road safety (EuroRAP/iRAP projects, road safety audit), traffic planning and sustainable urban mobility planning.

 Harald Mosböck

-Harald Mosböck is the Head of the RMS department for Europe, SWARCO AG and the vice-president of the European Union for Roads – ERF.
+Harald Mosböck is the VP of the RMS department for Europe, SWARCO AG and is currently president of the European Union for Roads (ERF).
 He holds a Master of Science degree in Traffic Telematics from Austrian Donau-Universität Krems and graduated in export trade at Vienna’s University of Economics.
 He has more than 25 years of experience in the road painting and marking system industry with employees in Rembrandtin, Herberts in Austria and Dupont Performance Coatings Austria.
 In 2000, Harald joined Manfred Swarovski‘s SWARCO Group and later became Managing Director of SWARCO road marking contracting companies in Austria and Germany.
-In November 2016 Harald Mosböck became SWARCO’s Head of the Road Marking Systems Division for Europe, the Middle East and Africa.
-He is a member of the Executive board of the European Road Federation and chair of the WG Road Marking.
+In November 2016, Harald Mosböck became SWARCO’s Head of the Road Marking Systems Division for Europe, the Middle East and Africa.

-Dario Babić, Ph.D
+Prof. Darko Babić, Ph.D

 Expert in the field of traffic signaling and road safety

-Darko Babić is an Associate Professor at the Faculty of Transport and Traffic Sciences, University of Zagreb (Croatia) at the Department for Traffic Signalling where he actively participates in the teaching process and works on scientific and professional projects.
-From 2012 to 2015, he was a postdoctoral researcher at the University of Pardubice (Czech Republic), where he participated in a scientific project called “Enhancement of R&D Pools of Excellence at the University of Pardubice”.
-As a member of the team from the Faculty of Transport and Traffic Sciences, University of Zagreb, he won the IRF GRAA 2018 (International Road Federation) annual award in the category “Quality Management” for the project: “Implementation of RFID Technology in Traffic Signs Database Inventory”.
+Darko Babić is full professor at the Faculty of Transport and Traffic Sciences, University of Zagreb (Croatia) where he actively participates in the teaching process and work on scientific and professional projects.
+From 2012 to 2015, he was postdoctoral researcher at the University of Pardubice (Czech Republic), where he participated in a scientific project called “Enhancement of R&D Pools of Excellence at the University of Pardubice”.
+As a member of the team from Faculty of Transport and Traffic Sciences, University of Zagreb, he won the IRF GRAA 2018 (International Road Federation) annual award in the category “Quality Management” for the project: “Implementation of RFID Technology in Traffic Signs Database Inventory”.
 He is the president of the Croatian Committee for Standardization – Technical Committee DZNM / TO 509: Road Equipment.
 Also, he is a member of several EU standardization working groups: Road equipment and CEN/TC226 WG2 (Road Markings), CEN/TC226 WG3 (Traffic Signs), CEN/T226 WG12 (Road Interaction – ADAS) and the leader of the EC Sub-Group Road Markings and Road Signs.
 Also, he is a member of the Croatian Chamber of Engineers of Transport and Transportation Technology and president of the Croatian Association of Engineers (Alumni) from the Faculty of Transport and Traffic Sciences, University of Zagreb.
-He has worked on a number od projects related to quality control of traffic signaling, and road safety, and currently he is the leader of the project „Road marking and signs for the future –Study on common specifications for road markings and signs“.
+He has worked on a number of projects related to quality control of traffic signalling, road safety.
 He is the author of several scientific and professional papers.

 Slaviša Babić, eng.